-Recommended List A Recommended List B Relevant normal anatomy and interpretation of clinical manife and findings on imaging Relevant normal physiology or biochemistry and its use in interpretation of clinical manife and investigative findings Screening programs for disease and/or how the problem can be prevented or identified early in the community A critical analysis of diagnostic performed and the way in which results influence management · · Relevant microbiology and its correlation with clinical manife Impact on the individual patient or the community Underlying pathological process their correlation with clinical manifestations es and Healthcare policy issues in the particular clinical setting Relevant pharmacology and/or complementary or alternative medicine, and its correlation was approaches to management Role of nursing, allied health and other professionals in the management of the problem
+Recommended List A Recommended List B Relevant normal anatomy and its use in interpretation of clinical manifestations and findings on imaging Social, cultural, economic and behavioural factors contributing to the health problem or issue Relevant normal physiology or biochemistry and its use in interpretation of clinical manifestations and investigative findings Screening programs for disease and/or how the problem can be prevented or identified early in the community and a line A critical analysis of diagnostic tests performed and the way in which their results influence management Ethical issues in the particular clinical setting 1 Relevant microbiology and its correlation with clinical manifestations Impact on the individual patient or the community Underlying pathological processes and their correlation with clinical manifestations Healthcare policy issues in the particular clinical setting - Relevant pharmacology and/or complementary or alternative medicine, and its correlation with approaches to management Role of nursing, allied health and other professionals in the management of the problem

-ONCOLOGY AND PALLIATIVE CARE (O&PC)
+ONCOLOGY AND PALLIATIVE CARE

-O-PC is a 4 week course focussing on Medical Oncology, Radiation Oncology, Haematology and Palliative Care medicine.
+O-PC is a 4 week course focusing on Medical Oncology, Radiation Oncology, Haematology and Palliative Care medicine.
 You will explore the challenges of caring for people with malignant diseases as well as the clinical basis of cancer diagnosis, management and cure.
 The weekly themes for the course are based on common presentations for oncological conditions - Lumps and Bumps, GI symptoms and anaemia, Pelvic Symptoms & Metastases as well as Palliative & Supportive Care.